Where to Discuss?

 Calculating Slope

-If all you need is just conneting two point, you should use simple method instead of the complex one.
+If you only need to connect two data points, skip the high-drama polynomial gymnastics.
+Just use the humble, glorious straight line.
+It’s fast, and accurate.
+You should use simple method instead of the complex one.
 Stay away from polynomial method, and just use this slope equation.

-The equation of linear trend for staright line is simple.
+The equation of linear trend for straight line is, as friendly as math gets:

-To calculate the slope you can just measure the difference for both y and x.
+To calculate the slope we take the difference for both y and x, then divide.

 For two points, the slope become y2-y1, and x2-x1.